Young Global Leaders

-Forum of Young Global Leaders, or Young Global Leaders (YGL), is a non-profit organization.
+Forum of Young Global Leaders, or Young Global Leaders (YGL), is a non-profit globalist organization.
 The organization was created by Klaus Schwab, founder of the World Economic Forum and is managed from Geneva, Switzerland, under the supervision of the Swiss government.
 It is run by the World Economic Forum.

 History

 The program was founded by Klaus Schwab of the World Economic Forum in 1992 under the name "Global Leaders for Tomorrow" and was renamed to Young Global Leaders in 2003.
 Schwab created the group with $1 million won from the Dan David Prize, and the inaugural 2005 class comprised 237 young leaders.
 Since then, a total of some 1400 individuals have been inducted into the YGL community.

 Reception

 BusinessWeeks Bruce Nussbaum describes the Young Global Leaders as "the most exclusive private social network in the world" and "perhaps the paramount networking network in the globe", while the organization bills the group of selected leaders as representing "the voice for the future and the hopes of the next generation".
 It has elsewhere also been described as a grouping that is "leading the charge in nurturing a special community of leaders committed to addressing the world's most urgent challenges."

 Skeptics suggest that the grouping is "instrumental in shaping policy around the world, undermining democratic principles, and creating obedient and compliant servants" In dispelling such conspiracy theories of the influence of the organisation, Michelle Rempel, a Canadian Conservative politician who found out she had been selected as a Young Global Leader in 2016 with an email that she initially had assumed was spam, noted that the 2017 meeting was "no different in feel from an academic conference, if a bit more global in nature and with more high-profile politicians and CEOs in attendance."
 One academic, having studied the grouping, pointed out that while such social networks provides "privileged access to a network of elites" and represents "a concentration of cultural and social as well as symbolic capital", it would be simplistic to conclude that membership would "deterministically imply that the actors will obey its values."
 Another has suggested that the platform effectively selects already prominent and influential individuals, noting that "Young Global Leaders are not "put in power" like many believe.
 You cannot become a YGL unless you are already in a powerful position."